 Visit La Chorrera waterfall from Bogota

 Just 1 hour outside of Bogota is La Correra Waterfall, the tallest in Colombia.
-This is my personal favorite of all of the Bogota day tours.
+This is my personal favorite of all of the Bogota day trips.

 If you have a few days in Bogota I highly recommend spending at least one of your days there outside if the city!
 It really is a different (more beautiful and less polluted) world just over those mountains.